shyam9493/Advanced-Weather-Data-Script/README.md

 #  Advanced Weather Data Script

 ## Description
 This project is a simple python script built using python3.
-It allows users to send email which contains the wheather report of a particular location.
+It allows users to send email which contains the weather report of a particular location.

 ## Table of Contents
 - [Prerequisites](#Prerequisites)